parikshitdeshmukh/SecuredPublisherSubscriber/README.md

   * Handling node failure
   * Persisting snapshot of subscribers
   * 100% message delivery on large scale
+  * Handling, verifying and storing public keys of clients

 * Publishers and Subscribers have no knowledge of each other and are loosely coupled.